-Authentic assessment systems are a formative collection of qualitative student data (i.e. student work, teacher notes) that measure student performance and progress across multiple academic disciplines along a continuum.
-They help teachers monitor students' developmental progress over time while informing curriculum and instruction.
+Authentic assessments are a collection of child portfolio items (child observations and work samples), which measure child performance and progress across multiple academic disciplines along a continuum.
+Gathered in the context of everyday classroom activities and experiences, they help teachers monitor a child’s developmental progress while informing curriculum and instruction.

-- Strategically collect observational data and student work samples
+- Strategically collect observational data and work samples

 - Analyze that information along a developmental continuum

-These options are all available on paper and online.
-If you would prefer to use an authentic assessment system that is not listed here or have other questions, please email Medo Soliman
+If you would prefer to use an authentic assessment system that is not listed here, please email Medo Soliman.

 Student Record Transfer Process